TempestAethel/Academic/Projects/Mini-Projects/Exploring Unsupervised Learning Techniques/Summarised.md

 Anomaly Detection:

-Applications: Fraud detection, network security, and equipment failure prediction.
+Applications: Fraud detection, network security, and equipment failure prediction.\
 Techniques: Isolation Forest, One-Class SVM, Autoencoders.
-Customer Segmentation:
+- Customer Segmentation:

-Applications: Targeted marketing, personalized recommendations, and customer behavior analysis.
+Applications: Targeted marketing, personalized recommendations, and customer behavior analysis.\
 Techniques: K-Means Clustering, DBSCAN, Hierarchical Clustering.
-Recommendation Systems:
+- Recommendation Systems:\

-Applications: Product recommendations, content recommendations, and personalized user experiences.
+Applications: Product recommendations, content recommendations, and personalized user experiences.\
 Techniques: Matrix Factorization, K-Means Clustering, t-SNE for visualizing user/item clusters.
-Focus on Customer Segmentation
+- Focus on Customer Segmentation:
 Customer Segmentation is a classic application of unsupervised learning.
 It involves dividing a customer base into distinct groups based on similarities in behavior, preferences, or demographics.
 This segmentation helps businesses tailor their marketing strategies, product offerings, and services to specific customer needs.

-Problem Description
+- Problem Description
 Suppose we have an e-commerce company and want to understand the different customer groups to create targeted marketing campaigns.
 We have a dataset containing customer information such as:

 Demographics: Age, gender, income.